-Yes, you can smoke at Northwest Florida Beaches International Airport (ECP), the gateway to Panama City Beach, in the designated smoking areas outside the terminal.
-The terminal itself is smoke-free, so plan to step outside for a cigarette.
+Yes, you can smoke at Northwest Florida Beaches International Airport (ECP), the gateway to Panama City Beach, in the designated areas outside the terminal.
+The terminal is smoke-free throughout, including the gate concourse past security, so plan to step outside for a cigarette.

 The airport’s own rules and regulations limit smoking to designated areas outside the terminal building.
-In practice that means the curbside and sidewalk area outside the terminal doors — step away from the entrances and air intakes.
-The airport does not publish a single named spot, so look for posted signs and ashtrays at the curb.
-There is no covered shelter dedicated to smoking.
+In practice that means the curbside and sidewalk area outside the terminal doors — step away from the entrances and air intakes, and look for posted signs and ashtrays.
+There is no covered shelter dedicated to smoking and no indoor smoking lounge anywhere in the building.

 There is no smoking area past the TSA checkpoint.
-If you have already cleared security, you will need to exit, smoke outside, then re-clear security before your flight.
-Allow at least 30 to 45 minutes if you need a cigarette before boarding.
+If you have already cleared security, you will need to exit the terminal, smoke outside at the curb, then re-clear the checkpoint before your flight.
+ECP is a leisure-heavy beach airport where lines can spike around peak departure banks, so allow at least 30 to 45 minutes if you need a cigarette before boarding.

 Summary